Administrative Assistant II

 New, returning and readmit students are provided efficient advisement by a retention specialist.
 Appointments are made via the Microsoft Booking link which are offered either in person, by phone call, or virtually.

-Register early for the Winter and Spring 2026 semesters to get the classes of your choice!
+Register early for the Fall 2026 semesters to get the classes of your choice!

 Registration begins: